 The Lake Ontario Trout & Salmon Association (LOTSA) is proud to host its in-depth Salmon School on Saturday, February 17, 2024.
 This highly acclaimed school, now in its 14th year, has become the premier Salmon School anywhere in the Great Lakes.
 What started out as a local event now attracts many experienced salmon anglers from around the Great Lakes and Canada.
 This intense school is hosted during the Greater Niagara Fishing Expo, February 15-18, 2024, at the Niagara Falls Convention Center in downtown Niagara Falls, NY.
-Tickets are pre-sale only, and available for purchase online.
+Tickets are now sold out.

 The 2024 LOTSA Salmon School instructors have been selected and include Capt.
 Pete Alex (Lake Ontario west end and north shore), Capt.
 Rob Westcott (Lake Ontario central & west ends), and Capt.
 Casey Prisco (Lake Ontario east & west ends).
 They have countless hours of on-the-water experience trolling for trout and salmon, along with a proven track record of high placement in the most prestigious fishing tournaments over the years.

 The LOTSA Salmon School is customized every year based on input and discussion from the previous year’s event.
 Each instructor will provide a thorough analysis into the specific tools and techniques they utilize to successfully chase Kings.
 The focus will be on the three main Lake Ontario Salmon fishing periods (May, July, and August), and dive into the more technical aspects for each of these months relating to location, the ideal water, deep-water king tactics, locating and catching offshore kings, meat fishing bait, and more.
 The instruction will also include some detailed video footage to assist with the learning process.